mikeperry-tor/vanguards/README_TECHNICAL.md

 help them mount guard discovery and other attacks.

-This subsystem emits warnings and optionally closes the circuit when a rendezvous point is chosen too often compared to its consensus weight.
+This subsystem emits warnings and optionally closes the circuit when a rendezvous point is chosen too often compared to its consensus weight (the "too often" limit is set by the **rend_use_max_use_to_bw_ratio** config option, which defaults to 5X of a relay's consensus weight).

-We assign an aggregate weight of **rend_use_max_consensus_weight_churn** for relays that are not in our current consensus that are used as rendezvous points.
+We assign an aggregate weight of **rend_use_max_consensus_weight_churn** (default: 1% of consensus total) for relays that are not in our current consensus that are used as rendezvous points.
 It is valid to use relays that are not in the consensus as rendezvous points, and this can happen naturally when a client's consensus is from a different time period as the service's consensus.
 To prevent arbitrary computers from being used as rendezvous points, we set this bound on the maximum amount of consensus churn, and use that to limit all rendezvous requests that are not present in the service's consensus.

 When rendezvous points are overused and blocked by the addon, the effect is that clients get connection refused responses when they attempt to use rendezvous points that are already overused.
-Since the adversary gets to pick their rendezvous point, then can trigger these limits at will, and cause popular rendezvous points to be blocked by your service.
+Since the adversary gets to pick their rendezvous point, they can trigger these limits at will, and cause popular rendezvous points to be blocked by your service.
 If this happens, you can set **rend_use_close_circuits_on_overuse** to false in your configuration file.
 If you do this, rendezvous overuse messages will appear at WARN level,